KnowEnG/KN_Mapper/README.md

 # KN_Mapper
-Download a subnetwork from the KnowEnG Knowledge Network
+Download map gene identifiers to identifiers used in the KnowEnG Knowledge Network

 A repo for the `Dockerfile` to create a Docker image for the kn_mapper.py command.
 Also contains the `Dockstore.cwl` which is used by the [Dockstore](https://www.dockstore.org) to register